Spotlight on Care: Collective Creative Expression

 Each Wednesday at noon at The Commons, the series will feature a different topic related to well-being and care and include a component of guided practice.
 The series aims to devote time to considering the ways we practice care as individuals, in communities, and as a campus, full of resources to broaden understanding.
 It will highlight a variety of aspects of well-being, with special attention to the expectations of higher education.

-On March 4, the event will focus on the Too Tired Project and its success at using photography as a coping mechanism for dealing with depression, featuring artist Tara Wray. https://www.tootiredproject.com/
+On March 4, the event will focus on the Too Tired Project, a growing and interactive community that uses photography as a therapeutic tool to express personal experience with depression and anxiety, featuring artist Tara Wray. https://www.tootiredproject.com/

 Of interest to: